iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> You are what you believe yourself to be.
+> It's better to dance than to march through life.
 >
-> — Paulo Coelho
+> — Yoko Ono

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->